 Google Pixel 2 – Camera

-The single biggest reason to choose the Pixel 2 over any other handset is the camera.
+The Pixel 2’s camera looks pretty dull specs-wise compared to things like the triple-lensed Huawei P20 Pro.
 On paper, the 12-megapixel f/1.8 unit sounds fairly pedestrian.
 In use, however, it captures some wonderfully detailed images that are often much better than those produced by the competition.

 Best Google Pixel 2 & Pixel 2 XL Deals